-3) Appropriateness of Co Assessment Remarks Representative Director and Board of Directors I aware of the importance of legal compliance and make sufficient efforts to Internal Audit Section Whether the internal audit section is adequately staffed and equipped to conduct audits and whether the division is functioning properly.
-Compliance and Risk Management Divisions Whether the compliance and risk management divisions are adequately staffed and equipped to perform their tasks and whether they are functioning properly.
-Employees Engaging in Business C) Attenuation Factors Voluntary Efforts Whether there are attenuation factors, such as the implementation of voluntary efforts by the Financial Instruments Business Operator, etc., to protect investors before the administrative response.
+(B) A ppropriateness of Co Assessment Remarks Representative Director and Board of Directors Internal Audit Section Compliance and Risk Management Divisions Employees Engaging in Business Whether employees engaging in business are fully aware of the importance of legal compliance and whether sufficient internal training is provided.
+C) A ttenuation Factors Voluntary Efforts Whether there are attenuation factors, such as the implementation of voluntary efforts by the Financial Instruments Business Operator, etc., to protect investors before the administrative response.
 Others Whether there are any other attenuation factors.
-O) Other factors Whether there are any other factors to be considered.
+D) C Other factors Whether there are any other factors to be considered.